-At the beginning of 2015 I had a meeting with ACP curator Mark Feary, who suggested that I could be one of five artists in a project responding to this image.
+At the beginning of 2015 I was approached by ACP curators to respond to this image.
 I considered the project’s rationale for a while, and began shaping my ideas about how I might respond to it.
 I looked at this passive but inert figure, on the beach, in the sun, the body seemingly full of energy, as a classic expression of Australian beach culture and its inherent joys of freedom and leisure.
 This image represented and offered something completely different, coming from the Middle East where there is no such beach culture.

 How did you reimagine the Sunbaker in your work?